-Activities have included data collection and metrics for the Adult Education Consortium; MOU with the West Kern Adult Education network has been established.
+Activities have included data collection and metrics for the Adult Education Consortium.
+An MOU with the West Kern Learn has been established.
 Training is being provided leading to short term certificates.
-Classes are also offered at the Taft Welding Academy (one-week classes, i.e. Security, Food prep, Forklift safety.) for non-high school graduates.
-Goal is to enroll them in college.
-Conducting orientations to help students who receive certificates on-board to Taft.
-Working with the West Kern Adult Education Network for 2 classes: Welder's Helper and Industrial Safety.
-Results include: Approximately 20 students in each class with: At least 10 hired within 30 days At least 5 enrolled in TC (with outreach and support from TC staff).
+Classes are also offered at the Taft College Welding facility (one-week classes, i.e. Security, Food prep, Forklift Safety) for non-high school graduates.
+The goal is to enroll them in college by conducting orientations to help students, who receive certificates, on-board to Taft.
+Approximately 20 students are enrolled in each class with at least 10 hired within 30 days and at least 5 enrolled in TC (with outreach and support from TC staff).

-Funding has been used for salaries for counselors who provide dual enrollment program services to students and high school and college instructors/administration, and Salaries for classified staff that support the outreach, promotion, and data elements related to dual enrollment project.
+Funding has been used for salaries for counselors who provide dual enrollment program services for high school students.
+Funding is also used for classified staff to support outreach and to collect data elements related to the dual enrollment project.

 There is one main feeder program for the college - Taft Union High School District.
-The High school has a CTech Academy which offers courses in Business, culinary, Fashion, Food services and Healthcare; Some programs lead to Taft college pathways.
+The high school has a C-Tech Academy, which offers courses in business, culinary, fashion, food services, protective services, and healthcare; Some of these programs lead to Taft College pathways.